mukhtarsafarofff/Simple-UPS-Circuit-/README.md

 (ENG) An uninterruptible power supply are  required for the operation of all electrical devices.
+An uninterruptible power supply's primary role is to provide short-term emergency power when there's a complete mains failure or blackout.

 1) Inverter circuit
 2) A Battery
 3) A battery charger circuit